NeurodataWithoutBorders/nwb_hackathons/Cosyne_2024/README.md

 9:00 - 9:30: Lecture: Introduction to the NWB data standard and DANDI Archive

-9:30 - 9:45: Follow along: Convert common neurophysiology data to NWB and publish NWB data to DANDI
+9:30 - 9:45: Follow along: Convert common neurophysiology data formats to NWB and publish NWB data to DANDI

 9:45 - 10:00: Follow along: Use the DANDI Archive and community tools, such as [Neurosift](https://github.com/flatironinstitute/neurosift) and [NWB Widgets](https://nwb-widgets.readthedocs.io/en/latest/), to find and visualize relevant data